 However, you’re very vulnerable in the early game and possibly in the mid game unless you draw Duskbreaker.
 You need to do your best to constantly clear the board and try to not take too much damage if possible.
 Your early game is, frankly, really weak, but you still want to drop some minions.
 Northshire Cleric is the only 1-drop in your deck, but it can get some serious value.
 It can trade into most of the 1-drops without dying, which means that you will be able to heal it up and draw.
 And drawing is important – the more cards you draw, the higher the probability of you getting T4-T5 Duskbreaker is.
 The only card which counters Cleric on T1 is Flame Imp – that’s the matchup in which you might not want to drop Cleric when going first unless you have a Power Word: Shield to buff it.

 Shadowreaper Anduin is an interesting case.
 Sometimes you actually do not want to play him.
 Definitely do it if you’re at high health total, because damage Hero Power will make the board control even easier.
 But if you’re pretty low (but not dangerously low), keeping your regular Hero Power will often be a better option – healing for 2 per turn is important against some decks, such as Tempo Mage.
-That said, Anduin is still okay for “burst” healing – you can use him to gain 8 Armor.
-And of course, he’s good if you can hit a big minion you wouldn’t be able to clear otherwise.
-Another option to burst heal yourself is Divine Hymn and – of course –Alexstrasza.
-The last one is what often seals the game vs fast deck.
-If they get you down to let’s say 5-6 health and look to finish you next turn, getting back to 15 with Alex and putting a huge body can seal the game.
+That said, Anduin is still okay for “burst” healing – you can use him to gain 5 Armor (+possibly 2 health if it’s Turn 10).
+And of course, he’s good if you can hit a big minion you wouldn’t be able to clear otherwise, like that Baku the Mooneater Odd Paladin or Rogue have dropped.

 Games vs Control are played way differently than those vs Aggro, but are also pretty straightforward.
 You have a clear game plan you want to perform in most of the matchups.